OPC-ODBC bridge. Inserting OPC data to the MS Access database through ODBC

 Fig.5.
 OPC ODBC.Application's main window.

-Figure 5 shows the structure of data being exported:
+Figure 5 shows the structure of the data being exported.
+Each value contains three parts:

-- Variable name (before square brackets).
+- The variable name is before square brackets.
 This name is to be used in data export modules.

-- Data type code (in square brackets).
-The application uses this parameter during exporting.
+- The data type code is in square brackets.
+The application uses this parameter during exporting to covert data between source and destination data types.

 - Value (after the "=" character).

-If the "Export one row for all changed item" option on figure 3 is enabled, the data will be exported as a single line, as shown on Fig.5.
+If the "Export one row for all changed item" option on figure 3 is enabled, the data will be exported as a single line, as shown in figure 5.
 This option is mandatory when exporting to a database.
 If this option is disabled, the data will look as follows:

 Fig.6.
 OPC ODBC.Selecting data export modules.